mrinalsarkar1999/React-Apps/Movies/README.md

 Currently it is in a barebones stage with minimal UI but more refinements are in the planning.
 Next update will be addition of filters.

 Update 1(24th July 2024) - Filter functionality added.
 Now you can filter through the search results based on whether it is a movie, Series or a game.

+Update 1(5th Aug 2024) - Made the site more user friendly, refined UI elements.
+ALso the site is now reactive(compatible on both pc and mobile browsers)

 The project uses the open source api provided by https://www.omdbapi.com/